roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 04Page 2

+===

- 04Page 2 ****** The Hard Body's Continuing Education Ch.
-04 ****** bydlsloan© Show time, part 2, Cori thought.
+Show time, part 2, Cori thought.
 Miles hit a shot deep into the corner of the court, right near where the guys were crowded around.
 Perfect.
 Cori lunged for it, planting her foot, then let out a squeal and fell to the ground, instantly grabbing for her right thigh.
 Miles was by her side in an instant and Cori rolled around on the ground, whimpering in pain, her soft sobs eliciting both sympathy and groans of lust from her onlookers who wished they were eliciting those sexy, vulnerable noises by pounding her pussy or ass so hard that it "hurt so good."
 Indeed, if you couldn't see her writhing on the ground, it would have been hard to tell if her little yelps were caused by pain or pleasure or some mixture of both.
 She was playing it just like Miles had instructed.

  He told her to lie back and asked her where it hurt.
 "My thigh," she said.